tableau/vail/README.md

     * **edit**: CRUD operations on *intent specifications*
     * **manager**: convert between different types of specifications

+# Demo

+[Watch a demo](https://www.youtube.com/watch?v=5eUyDMgm2qw) of using VAIL from an embedded Slack application.

 # Get started

 This section describes how to install and configure VAIL.